 Homeostasis is a process wherein animals are able to regulate their internal temperature to maintain a constant, stable condition.
-There are two ways in which living entities can achieve this stability in their internal environment, i.e, either by conforming their internal temperature to the external temperature or by regulating their internal temperature.
-Hence entities can be classified into two classes, based on how they behave to the changes in their surroundings, they are:
+There are two ways in which living entities can achieve this stability in their internal environment, i.e., either by conforming their internal temperature to the external temperature or by regulating their internal temperature.
+Hence entities can be classified into two classes based on how they behave to the changes in their surroundings; they are:

 These animals are also referred to as endotherms and are able to regulate their internal environment through control mechanisms to maintain a suitable internal temperature crucial in carrying out body functionalities.
 Regulators are often referred to as warm-blooded animals.
-Examples of this class – Mammals and birds.
+Examples of this class are Mammals and birds.
 They maintain constant body temperature by working on temperatures through heat production and metabolic processes.

 Partial regulators are capable of regulating their body temperature to a great level, however, only over a restricted range of environmental conditions, as beyond this range they simply conform.
 If the temperature keeps increasing, it is capable of maintaining a steady temperature.
 As a result of their resilience, these regulators occupy a greater diversity of ecological niches compared to conformers.

 Following are the differences between animals who are conformers or regulators.

 |Generate internal heat to regulate internal body temperature – Endotherms||Their body temperature changes according to their surroundings – Ectotherms|